automl/amltk/docs/integrations/index.md

-TODO: List out the relevant links to jump to
+TODO: List out the relevant links to jump to and a table of what they support.

 ## Search Spaces
 Each of these can be used to define a space and has an associated [Sampler][byop.samplers.Sampler] to sample from it.

+weights from choice

 * [ConfigSpace](./configspace)
 * [Optuna](./optuna)